 Should I memorize the pieces and should I keep them in my repertoire?
 Although I'm not strict about memorization with my students, I do believe that we play better when the piece is memorized.
 Also, our brains seem to get used to it as a habit and memorizes more efficiently if we do it regularly.
 So, I highly recommend you memorize your pieces but don't be too hard on yourself, just do a little bit of memory work everyday and see how it goes.

 When should I move onto the next piece?
-Aim for a confident playing of the piece.
+Aim for confident playing of the piece before moving on.
 As a basic check you might put a metronome on and be able to play through it as that is a common issue.
 Aim for an even rhythm, nice tone, arched phrases, and a prominent melody.
 I encourage students to stick with pieces for awhile to see how they 'settle' into the piece in terms of relaxation.
 It's important to dive deeper into musicality after you have accomplished the basic physical movements.
-A large part of what teachers do is to just raise the musical bar and get students to strive for higher levels of musicality so you'll want to push yourself in that regard to ensure you are not just settling for a past standard (up your personal level every piece).
-In the end it's up to you but try to feel confident and happy with your performance.
+A large part of what teachers do is to just raise the musical bar and get students to strive for higher levels of musicality so you'll want to push yourself in that regard.

 Cover image is just for promotion, the PDF is a text cover.